tracy-o/learning-day/docs/poolboy-loadtests/writeup.md

 Meaning that something was happening in Belfrage for 5 seconds.
 The goal of this investigation is to find out why this is happening and how to solve it.

-We're looking in Poolboy because its our poolworker and our client for connections to downstream services.
+We're looking in Poolboy because it manages HTTP connections to downstream services in Belfrage.

 ## Replicating the Issue